bsarsgard/GodotFirebaseWiki/Authentication-and-User-Management.md

 Firebase.Auth.save_auth(auth)
 ```

 This function is used to store the returned auth data after logging in to an encrypted file on any device.
 This file can be used to keep a user signed in and not force them to login every time they open the application.
 This uses the `apiKey` configured in your `.env` file to secure the auth file with a password.
+Note that this may not work on every platform; in particular, it does not work on HTML builds, which do not have access to the file system.

 <p align="right"><a href="#contents-on-this-page">Back</a></p>